tylerklement/personalProjects/README.md

 ## facebook_data_gui
 This directory contains my work on a personal project of a GUI for displaying the downloadable Facebook data information in an easy and navigable manner.
 To download your personal information, see your Facebook settings.

+## demoLinearRegression
+This is a demonstration of linear regression which I coded, based on an assignment from Andrew Ng.

+## demoLogisticRegression
+This is a demonstration of logistic regression which I compiled from the code at the yhat blog.
+Using the included packages, it achieves an approach similar to R. It demonstrates how one can quickly and easily perform logistic regression with Python using these packages.